Intrusion detection system: Network intrusion detection systems

 Network intrusion detection systems (NIDS) are placed at a strategic point or points within the network to monitor traffic to and from all devices on the network.
 It performs an analysis of passing traffic on the entire subnet, and matches the traffic that is passed on the subnets to the library of known attacks.
 Once an attack is identified, or abnormal behavior is sensed, the alert can be sent to the administrator.
+NIDS function to safeguard every device and the entire network from unauthorized access.

 An example of an NIDS would be installing it on the subnet where firewalls are located in order to see if someone is trying to break into the firewall.
 Ideally one would scan all inbound and outbound traffic, however doing so might create a bottleneck that would impair the overall speed of the network.
 OPNET and NetSim are commonly used tools for simulating network intrusion detection systems.
 NID Systems are also capable of comparing signatures for similar packets to link and drop harmful detected packets which have a signature matching the records in the NIDS.
 When we classify the design of the NIDS according to the system interactivity property, there are two types: on-line and off-line NIDS, often referred to as inline and tap mode, respectively.
 On-line NIDS deals with the network in real time.
 It analyses the Ethernet packets and applies some rules, to decide if it is an attack or not.
 Off-line NIDS deals with stored data and passes it through some processes to decide if it is an attack or not.

 NIDS can be also combined with other technologies to increase detection and prediction rates.
-Artificial Neural Network based IDS are capable of analyzing huge volumes of data, in a smart way, due to the self-organizing structure that allows INS IDS to more efficiently recognize intrusion patterns.
-Neural networks assist IDS in predicting attacks by learning from mistakes; INN IDS help develop an early warning system, based on two layers.
+Artificial Neural Network (ANN) based IDS are capable of analyzing huge volumes of data due to the hidden layers and non-linear modeling, however this process requires time due its complex structure.
+This allows IDS to more efficiently recognize intrusion patterns.
+Neural networks assist IDS in predicting attacks by learning from mistakes; ANN based IDS help develop an early warning system, based on two layers.
 The first layer accepts single values, while the second layer takes the first's layers output as input; the cycle repeats and allows the system to automatically recognize new unforeseen patterns in the network.
 This system can average 99.9% detection and classification rate, based on research results of 24 network attacks, divided in four categories: DOS, Probe, Remote-to-Local, and user-to-root.